ChampionLeake/UNO-pwn/README.md

 ###

 ## Installing UNO*pwn:
 __NOTE:__ This will overwrite your current savedata and will make some areas of the game inoperable.
 Please backup your savedata (if possible) before installing the exploit.
+Also, WinterMute's DSiWareHax Installer will soon include this exploit along with other new features to come.
+Stay tune and keep an eye out on this repo.

+### For 3DS - CFW USERS:
+1. Copy the `gm9` folder from the `3DS - CFW USERS` directory onto the root of your SD Card.
+2. Assuming that you have Luma3DS and you have the GodMode9 luma payload, hold the `START` button when powering on the console.
+3. Press the home button on your 3DS and navigate to the `Scripts...` option.
+4. Search for the `UNOpwn_injector (YOUR UNO-GAME REGION)` script and select the `Backup Options` and press A to confirm.
+5. Since you have your previous UNO save backed up, navigate to the `Install UNO*pwn` option and proceed with the instructions.
+	- Things should succeed at this point and you should have the exploit installed onto your 3DS.

+### For DSi - HiyaCFW USERS:
+* (Please backup your saves first by navigating to `sd:/title/00030004/4B554EXX/data/public.sav`)
+	- `4B554E45 = USA`, `4B554E4A = JPN`, and `4B554E56 = EUR`

-* Download [WinterMute's](https://github.com/WinterMute) updated [DSiWareHax archive]() and place all of the contents onto the root of your SD card.
+1. Copy the `title` folder from the `DSi - HiyaCFW USERS` directory onto the root of your SD Card (Overwrite the files if needed)
-* Use an exisiting DSiWare exploit to launch into the nds-hbmenu, and navigate to where the `DSiWareHax.nds` application is stored.
-* If all things went well, the application should install all of the existing DSiWare exploits onto your NAND and should install the UNO*pwn exploit as well.
+	- Things should succeed at this point and you should have `UNO*pwn` installed onto your DSi.
+###
+###
 ## Triggering the exploit
 1. Select the rainbow settings wheel from the bottom-right of your touch screen
 2. Tap the `PROFILE` menubar